herrytco/Talamh/content/Aura.md

 - Age.
 The size and shape of an Aura naturally changes over time.
 Generally, it is larger and erratic during a younger age, and calm and controlled when people reach an older age

 ## Identity
 Without actively changing it, each Aura is imbued with the owners identity.
 This means that the energy field resonates at a specific frequency unique to the owner and it repels foreign Aura.
-However, it is possible to alter the properties of the own Aura.
+This frequency is not static and changes in a pattern unique to the owner.
+The changing pattern is what mages refer to as **identity**.
+It is possible to alter the properties of the own Aura.
 With enough training and control, people can regulate size, density and resonance frequency of their Aura.
 ## Aura and Magic
 [[Magic]] can originate in the casters own Aura only.
 However, there is an additional energy effort to consider when sustaining a spell outside of your Aura.
 There are three distinct zones, that dictate how high this cost is: